<< Click to Display Table of Contents >>

 As Parent security

 Delegated users can see cases that are assigned to them in their Pending list.
-But if they are NOT part of the privileged users they will not be able to search and find the case through the query engine.
+If they are NOT part of the privileged users they will not be able to search and find the case through the query engine.

 Case security scenarios